draddo11/100-days-of-code/r1-log.md

 ## R198
 Did a little styling to the jokes debugging ,,currentling have a duplicte key error but not affecting the functionality of the app yet ..
+## R199
+Finally completed  jokester fully functional , uses api to fect jokes in 10's or individually can add and remove jokes , sort jokes according to catergory and styling  done with  css and bootstrap.can customize to my satisfaction